lucaspena/agt-proof-of-stake/report.md

 \end{verbatim}
 \normalsize

-A \texttt{Qid} is a quoted identifier in Maude.
+\noindent A \texttt{Qid} is a quoted identifier in Maude.
 We use it here to name the stakeholder. \texttt{NzNat} represents the nonzero natural number corresponding to the stake of the stakeholder.